franksgonefishing/stats507-final/README.md

 * --year (required) Enter an int between 2001 and 2025
 * --month (required) Enter an int between 1 and 12
 * --day [OPTIONAL] Enter an int to run for a specific day, otherwise all days in the month will be run
-* --ignore_sites [OPTIONAL] Enter sites to ignore during the run, often used in conjunction will --sites ALL
+* --ignore_sites [OPTIONAL] Enter sites to ignore during the run, often used in conjunction with --sites ALL

 example: